Application portfolio management: Definition of an application

 Software application and software component are technical terms used to describe a specific instance of the class of application software for the purposes of IT portfolio management.
 See application software for a definition for non-practitioners of IT Management or Enterprise Architecture.

-The art and practice of software application portfolio management requires a fairly detailed and specific definition of an application in order to create a catalog of applications installed in an organization.
+Software application portfolio management requires a fairly detailed and specific definition of an application in order to create a catalog of applications installed in an organization.

 The requirements of a definition for an application

 The definition of an application has the following needs in the context of application portfolio management: